Best Golf Drivers For Mid Handicappers (2023 Buying Guide)

 Feel

-The driver’s feel is necessary because the mid-handicapper wants to receive instant feedback on every shot.
+The driver’s feel is necessary because the golfer wants to receive instant feedback on every shot.

 A high-performing driver will give the golfer strong feedback after impact, letting them know if they hit the center of the club face.